search

 There are a total of 12 full moon phases during the annual lunar cycle plus the occasional Blue Moon and each full moon has a unique name, which are tied to the changing seasons, behaviour of the plants, animals, or weather during that month and reflects the landscape around us.

-The names given to the full moons during the year are derived from the North American tribes who centuries ago kept track of the changing seasons by giving the Full Moons distinctive names depending on the time of year.
+The names given to the full moons during the year are derived from the North American tribes who centuries ago kept track of the changing seasons by giving the full moons distinctive names depending on the time of year.

 However the full moon names we now use also have Anglo-Saxon and Germanic roots.